 - In the Shortcuts app, tap on the Gallery icon

-- You will receive notification that the shortcut has been downloaded and installed.
+- You will receive a notification that the shortcut has been downloaded and installed.

-- Tap on the three small circles at the top right of the shortcut to open the edit screen.
+- Tap on the three small circles at the top right of the shortcut to open its edit screen.

-Note: You may have to approve access to various apps on your device for the shortcut to work, to do so, tap Allow Access where requested.
+Note: You may have to grant access to apps on your device for the shortcut to work.
+Tap Allow Access where requested.

 Tap on any of the colored words, and you'll be presented with a list of filtering options, in this case, so you can select events that take place in a particular time frame.
-This Shortcut looks for events taking place on the same day.
+This particular shortcut looks for events taking place on the same day.